 - Jaw surgery.
 In some cases, your child may need jaw surgery to fix the bite problem when the bones are affected.

 - Mouth appliances.
 These may be removable (a retainer).
 Or they may be fixed (braces).
 A retainer is made of wires and plastic.
 It can be put in and taken out.
 It must be cleaned on a regular basis.
-Braces are small brackets attached to the teeth.
-They are connected with a wire.
-By tightening the wire from time to time, the orthodontist is able to slowly straighten the teeth over time.
+Braces are small brackets attached to the teeth and connected with a wire.
+By tightening the wire over time, the orthodontist is able to slowly straighten the teeth and correct the bite.

-If your child needs a mouth appliance, he or she may need to limit some activities.
+If your child needs a mouth appliance, they may need to limit some activities.
 Discuss this with your child’s dentist or orthodontist.
-Your child should not eat the following foods while wearing any type of mouth appliance:
+Your child shouldn't eat the following foods while wearing any type of mouth appliance: